maitruong-data/Retail-Sales-Inventory-Performance-Analysis-SQL-BigQuery/README.md

 ⚓**Business goals:**

-This project analyzes 500K+ e-commerce logs to detect conversion drop-offs, assess traffic source performance and find cross-sell opportunities, helping improve user journey and conversion rates.
+Use SQL in BigQuery to evaluate sales performance, product growth, regional demand, discount impact, customer retention, inventory movement, and pending orders in order to support revenue growth, stock planning, and customer-focused decision-making.

 ❓**Business questions:**
-- Which traffic sources bring the most valuable customers and revenue?
+- Which product subcategories drive the most sales and order volume?
-- How well do users move through the purchase funnel from product view to add-to-cart to purchase?
-- How do browsing and purchasing behaviors differ between buyers and non-buyers?
-- How effectively is the website converting traffic into sales and revenue?
-- Which products are frequently bought together and could support cross-sell opportunities?
+- Which subcategories and territories show the strongest growth and demand over time?
+- How much do seasonal discounts affect sales value by subcategory?
+- How well does the business retain successfully shipped customers?
+- Are inventory levels aligned with sales demand, or are there stock efficiency issues?
+- How many orders remain pending, and what revenue is tied up in them?

 ## II.
 DATASET